simonedelpopolo/koorie/README.md

 - #### --library[-lb]
   - ⚠ work in progress to differentiate frameworks
-  - --library[-lb]=react -> It tells to Koorie to expect a React application.
+  - `npx koorie --library=react` -> It tells to Koorie to expect a React application.
 Koorie will look for an index.html file under the `public` directory.
-  - --library[-lb]=4789 -> process exits with errors.
+  - `npx koorie --library=4789` -> process exits with errors.

 ___

 - #### --logger[-l]

-  - --logger[-l]='options(quiet:true:write:logger.log)' -> it will silence the Object [ koorie.logger ], and it will
+  - `npx koorie --logger='options(quiet:true:write:logger.log)'` -> it will silence the Object [ koorie.logger ], and it will
     save the log to a file named logger.log in the root directory of the project.
   - Defaults set to `quiet=false` `write=null`